-- Anaya Tiwari deposits \$500 per month into the employer's deferred compensation program.
-Anaya has chosen to purchase shares in two diversified mutual funds registered with the Securities and Exchange Commission.
-Because Anaya's funds are invested solely in non-reportable mutual funds (see Schedule A-1 instructions), Anaya has no disclosure requirements with regard to the deferred compensation program. - Earl James Jones has \$6,000 in an individual retirement account with an investment firm.
+- Anaya Tiwari deposits \$500 per month into her the employer's deferred compensation program.
+She Anaya has chosen to purchase shares in two diversified mutual funds registered with the Securities and Exchange Commission.
+Because her Anaya's funds are invested solely in non-reportable mutual funds (see Schedule A-1 instructions), Anaya has no disclosure requirements with regard to the deferred compensation program. - Earl James Jones has \$6,000 in an individual retirement account with an investment firm.
 The account contains stock in several companies doing business in his jurisdiction.
-One of the stock holdings, Misac Computers, reached a value of \$2,500 during the reporting period.
-The value of the investment in each of the other companies was less than \$2,000.
-Earl must report Misac Computers as an investment on Schedule A-1 because the value of the stock in that company was \$2,000 or more. - Adriane Fisher has \$5,000 in a retirement fund that invests in real property located in Adriane's jurisdiction.
-The value of Adriane's interest in each piece of real property held in the fund was less than \$2,000 during the reporting period.
-Although this retirement fund holds reportable assets, there is no disclosure requirement because it did not have a \$2,000 or greater interest in any single piece of real property.
-If, in the future, the value of Adriane's interest in a single piece of real property reaches or exceeds \$2,000, it will be required to be disclosed on Schedule B for that reporting period.
+One of his the stock holdings, Misac Computers, reached a value of \$2,500 during the reporting period.
+The value of his-the investment in each of the other companies was less than \$2,000.
+Earl must report Misac Computers as an investment on Schedule A-1 because the value of his the stock in that company was \$2,000 or more. - Adriane Fisher has \$5,000 in a retirement fund that invests in real property located in her Adriane's jurisdiction.
+The value of her Adriane's interest in each piece of real property held in the fund was less than \$2,000 during the reporting period.
+Although her this retirement fund holds reportable assets, she has there is no disclosure requirement because she it did not have a \$2,000 or greater interest in any single piece of real property.
+If, in the future, the value of her Adriane's interest in a single piece of real property reaches or exceeds \$2,000, she it will be required to be disclosed the real property on Schedule B for that reporting period.